 Fixed remuneration is reviewed annually by the Nomination and Remuneration Committee.
-There are no guaranteed base pay increases for any executive.
+There are no guaranteed base pay increases for any executive and there were no pay increases awarded to any KMP in the 2022 financial year.

 Variable Remuneration - Short Term Incentive (STI)